aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheReadWriteSplittingPlugin.md

 ## Read-Write Splitting Plugin

 The read-write splitting plugin adds functionality to switch between writer/reader instances via calls to the `Connection#setReadOnly` method.
 Upon calling `setReadOnly(true)`, the plugin will establish a connection to a random reader instance and direct subsequent queries to this instance.
-Future calls to `setReadOnly` will switch between the established writer and reader connections according to the boolean argument you supply to the `setReadOnly` method.
+Future calls to `setReadOnly` will switch between the established writer and reader connections according to the argument you supply to the `setReadOnly` method.

 ### Loading the Read-Write Splitting Plugin